saarasat/finglish-app-otm-2019/Documentation/Usermanual.md

 ![Creating a new account](https://github.com/saarasat/finglish-app-otm-2019/blob/master/Documentation/images/creatingAnAccount.png)

 You can also define here whether you want the admin-rights by clicking on the "Ylläpitäjä" -checkbox.
-Administrators can do all the things as any user and in addition delete any account and add questions to the game.
+Administrators can do all the things as a regular user, and in addition delete any account they wish and add questions to the game.

 After you have successfully created an account you can click the "Kirjautumiseen"-button and go back to log in.

 ### Logging in

-Here you need to write your username and password and hit the "Kirjaudu" -button in order to get into the app.
+Here you need to write your username and password and hit the "Kirjaudu" -button to get into the app.

 ![Logging in](https://github.com/saarasat/finglish-app-otm-2019/blob/master/Documentation/images/LoggingIn.png)